GodestJulien/Node-RED-Pizza/README.md

 Therefore, let's examine how easy it is to teach Watson something that consumer oriented AI doesn't do.

-### Step 2 - Creating a custom classifier with the UI
+### Step 2 - Creating a Visual Recognition custom classifier

 Objectives : Teaching Watson New Tricks